Roddy Gayle Jr.

 Rodriguez Gayle Jr. (born July 23, 2003) is an American college basketball player for the Michigan Wolverines of the Big Ten Conference.
 He previously played for the Ohio State Buckeyes.
+Gayle won an NCAA championship with Michigan in 2026.

 Early life

-Gayle was raised in Niagara Falls, New York.
-He started playing basketball at age four under the guidance of his father.
+Gayle was born on July 23, 2003 in Niagara Falls, New York, the son of Rodriguez Gayle Sr. and Lotoya Page Gayle, and started playing basketball at age four under the guidance of his father.
 Despite living in Niagara Falls, he chose to attend Lewiston-Porter High School in nearby Youngstown.
-He attended LewistonPorter for two years before transferring to Wasatch Academy for his final two years of high school basketball.
-After his senior season ended, he opted to transfer back to LewistonPorter so he could be closer to home.
+He attended Lewiston-Porter for two years before transferring to Wasatch Academy in Utah for his final two years of high school basketball.
+After his senior season ended, he opted to transfer back to Lewiston-Porter for graduation.

 Recruiting

 Gayle was considered a consensus four-star recruit by ESPN, 247Sports and Rivals.
 On November 26, 2020, Gayle committed to play college basketball for Ohio State over offers from teams such as UConn, Syracuse, and Marquette.